JoFyNi/Administration/README.md

  - for better communication between the classes

 For what you can use it:
+- Administration tool to handle installation request from employees in a local network
 - gathering information for the Administration from employees.
 - improve the code and make a Ticket system out of it.
 - use it for monitoring a file (in this case a csv file)